nnguyen3/Bioinformatics-code/README.md

 # Folder Descriptions

 # AlgsAndGenomes/
-- quality filtering for a metagenomic dataset.
+- Quality filtering for a metagenomic dataset.
 - Used `fastp` to clean and trim FASTQ
 - Generated quality reports in HTML/JSON and assessed GC content and k-mer frequencies.
 - Attempted to classify sequences
 - Explored data stability based on GC content and quality metrics.

 # QIIME2/
-- microbiome diversity and taxonomy workflow using QIIME2.
+- Microbiome diversity and taxonomy workflow using QIIME2.
 - Imported and demultiplexed sequencing data
 - Denoised sequences with DADA2
 - Performed alpha and beta diversity analysis (Faith PD, Bray Curtis, UniFrac).